PATIENT SUPPORT

 WHAT IS OXLUMO?

-OXLUMO is a prescription medicine for the treatment of primary hyperoxaluria type 1 (PH1) to lower oxalate in urine in children and adults.
+OXLUMO is a prescription medicine for the treatment of primary hyperoxaluria type 1 (PH1) to lower oxalate in urine and blood in children and adults.

 For additional information about OXLUMO, please see full Prescribing Information.